grassrootseconomics/org-website/content/Blog/kilifi-kenya.md

 Author: Isavary Khabuqwi
 Date: Feb 10
 Slug: kilifi-kenya

-modified

-: Feb 12 2021
+Modified: Feb 12 2021
 Summary: The current reality is that following Covid-19 many have fallen deeper and deeper into debt.
 However, most individuals would still not...

-tags

-: Kilifi,Kenya,debt,Basic Income,community currency
+Tags: kilifi,kenya,debt,basic income,community currency

 The current reality is that following Covid-19 many have fallen deeper and deeper into debt.
 However, most individuals would still not openly